HChandeepa/HChandeepa/README.md

 Data Science Undergraduate and Developer
 ----------------------------------------

 I am an Undergraduate student who following a degree in Data Science.
 I am passionate about pursuing my major in Data Science.
 With a solid foundation in programming languages and software development methodologies, I am trying to gain hands-on experience and contribute to innovative software projects.
-I have knowledge about C, Python, C# ,HTML, CSS, JavaScript, PHP ,Algorithms and data structures and project management.
+I have knowledge about C,R, Python, C# ,HTML, CSS, JavaScript, PHP ,Algorithms and data structures and project management.
 I have many technical skills.
 I am quick learner , creative problem solver and able to think outside the box.
 I develop my skills and research about new technologies as I go forward.
 My aim is to make difference in technological field through researches.

 * 🌍  I'm based in Colombo, Sri Lanka.
 * ✉️  You can contact me at [hchandeepap@gmail.com](mailto:hchandeepap@gmail.com)